After water, concrete is the most abundant resource in the world – or to put it another way, the most used man-made material on the planet.

 - Cement in brief

 Cement’s central use is to bind together the ingredients of concrete – sand and aggregates.
 Cement is a glue, acting as a hydraulic binder, meaning it hardens when water is added.
 Cement itself is a fine powder that is made by first crushing and then heating limestone or chalk, with a few other natural materials, including clay or shale, added.
-The ground base materials are heated in a rotating kiln to a temperature of up to 1,450 degree C or as hot as volcano lava.
+The ground base materials are heated in a rotating kiln to a temperature of up to 1,450 degree C or as hot as volcanic lava.

 - Concrete in brief

 Concrete is a mixture of cement, water and aggregates (e.g. sand and gravel, crushed stone or recycled concrete) and often includes small amounts of admixtures.
 The exact ratios and mix, and type of aggregate use depends on how the concrete is intended to be used.
-One of concretes key assets is its versality which means concrete can be used in a variety of ways to solve the many needs that individuals and societies have – shelter, housing, providing clean water and sanitation, transport, business and commerce.
+One of concretes key assets is its versatility which means concrete can be used in a variety of ways to solve the many needs that individuals and societies have – shelter, housing, providing clean water and sanitation, transport, business and commerce.
 Concrete is an extremely strong, durable and resilient material.

 - Looking back and now